Soprano Lorna Haywood

 BD: Do you then become the character on stage?

 LH: Yes, yes.
 It’s really a case of having a split personality in a way, because you do have to become the person but you also have to be on the outside watching a lot of the time.
 That’s where technique comes in.
 Vocal technique should be taken care of before you get on the stage.
 Those things should be worked out.
 Stage technique involves maybe the pair of eyes of the director who says that’s not looking right, but if you’ve been in the business for a long time, you get to know the effect you are having by standing a certain way.
 That is stage technique.
 Also you have to be in complete control of things.
 How else can you be spontaneously portraying that character?
 For instance, if you are singing Butterfly, you have wept buckets at home and in the studio, going through all those terrible moments that have rained upon this girl.
 But if you really are experiencing that on the stage, you’re not going to be able to sing because it interferes with the vocal mechanism.
 So you cry at home and in the studio, and the audience cries in the theater.
 It doesn’t mean there aren’t real tears on the stage.
 There are, often, but they’re the kind of tears that do not interfere with what’s happening in the throat.
 Also, quite often you’re called upon to portray people you do not like very much.
 For instance, Athalia, the one we did earlier this year with Music with the Baroque.
 You’re hell on wheels, but you have to find something in that character that justifies her in her own eyes.
 You have to believe that what you’re doing is right, even if she murdering people and chopping heads off.
 You might wonder what kind of person is this!
 I would never do anything like that.
 Well, that’s not quite true.
-If you really dig deep inside you’ll find some little streak of something there.
+If you really dig deep inside, you’ll find some little streak of something there.
 Maybe you won’t chop somebody’s head off but you might occasionally wish that you could!
 [Both laugh] So you take that seed, and that’s what the characterization grows from.
 In the Pagliacci that we did, Nedda was a very belligerent and brassy kind of woman, and the sympathies were very much with Tonio, not with Nedda at all.
 It was an updated modern dress performance, and it was very like one of those raw Italian films like La Strada, updated in that way.
 She was so awful, wow, what a bitch!
 I wondered how I can play this, but the thing is that it isn’t you.
 You have to really look at the situations, look at this girl’s background, or if there isn’t one you make one up.
 This is the other thing this teacher taught me, and that is this person was born and lived for number of years before the curtain went up.
 You have to decide what had happened to her in that life span to make her the person she was when that curtain went up.

-BD: In some cases the character would have lived all those years and known those others and how they think and react to her.
+BD: In some cases, the character would have lived all those years, and known those others and how they think and react to her.

 LH: But what you’re hearing from them when you eavesdrop is their opinion.
 Sharpless says Butterfly’s such a delicate little thing, and she spoke with such a soft voice, and she’s just so frail, and Pinkerton must be careful the way he treats this girl.
 Those things are all true, but beneath that is this resilient, strong, volatile character that Sharpless didn’t see on the occasions when she visited him at the Consulate.
 This is the person who can grab a knife and say she’ll kill you and mean it!
 Several times Butterfly grabs a knife and threatens other people.
-She threatens Suzuki, she threatens Goro with violence.
+She threatens Suzuki, and she threatens Goro with violence.

 BD: She could carry it out?

-LH: Well, she does.
-She does it on herself in the end.
+LH: She does it on herself in the end.
 She does carry through with violence, perpetrated on herself finally because even though others see her as delicate, she’s not that delicate.
 She’s very violent spasmodically through the opera, and so it’s not so strange that she stabs herself in the throat at the end.
 I like to have lots of blood at the end.
 It should not a pretty sight!
 There’s the ‘bloody lady’ at the Coliseum.
 They’re big on stage blood sweeping down tablecloths and things.
 As long as I don’t get it on the costume, they don’t mind what I do.

 BD: Is it washable?